 However, if it took approximately one hour to review and fix each document within scope, fixing every document (based on a 6.10 hour working day of 1 part-time member of staff at Bideford Town Council) we believe the costs of paying for fixing all documents on the website would not be justified and would impose a disproportionate burden on our organisation.

 Documents that are supplied to us by other organisations (third party) will not be edited to make them accessible.

 We want as many people as possible to be able to access our website.
 We have provided in-house training for Council administration operators to be able to actively and progressively be able to make the necessary changes to reduce barriers for users, on an on-going basis.
 We will be reviewing this statement annually as expertise and awareness improves.

 This website was tested manually prior to the writing of this statement.
 The tests were carried out by Bideford Town Council, on a sample number of pages, as far as possible.

 This statement was prepared on 18 September 2020.
-It was last reviewed on 18 September 2020.
+It was last reviewed in December 2022.
 We have assessed the cost of conducting a full accessibility audit of the site.
 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
-We will review this in September 2021.

 Post: Bideford Town Council, Town Hall, Bridge Street, Bideford, Devon, EX39 2HS